Explore Telkom Group’s Journey Toward Sustainability.

 In 2024, female employees surpassed male employees in training hours for the first time—413.9 vs. 411 hours—a milestone for gender equality in professional development.

-A three-year view of Telkom Group’s commitment to diversity and equity, highlighting steady gender representation across the organization.
+A year-by-year view of Telkom Group’s commitment to diversity and equity, highlighting gender representation across the organization.

 Over the past three years, women have consistently represented around one-third of Telkom Group’s workforce.
 Despite organizational shifts, the Group has maintained a balanced gender ratio, underscoring that diversity remains a core value in workforce management.